nathanpotter17/walloc/README.md

 Perfect alignment with visibility culling:

-- As the player moves through the game world, new objects come into view while others leave
+- As the player moves through the high performance world, new objects come into view while others leave
 - This allocator naturally accommodates this pattern without complex memory tracking

 Efficient for WASM environments: